Team3132/tduattendance/README.md

 ## Getting started

 If you want to familiarise yourself with how NestJS works in detail I would recommend watching [this video](https://www.youtube.com/watch?v=GHTA143_b-s).
 Though editing the codebase should not require too high a level of understanding.

+## Deployment

+Currently the project builds a docker container when the Github Action is manually triggered.
+This allows deployment to a variety of platforms pretty easily.
+At the moment I'm using [Cloudflare tunnels](https://www.cloudflare.com/products/tunnel/) on my server machine at home to link it the the `team3132.com` domain.